|Nutrition Facts (per serving)|

 The easy slow cooker Swedish meatballs are made with a non-traditional sour cream sauce.
 You may substitute heavy cream for the sour cream if you prefer a more traditional flavor, and serve them with boiled potatoes and lingonberry jam, just like in Scandinavia.

-- 12 ounces medium egg noodles (cooked and drained, or prepared mashed potatoes)
+12 ounces egg noodles, cooked and drained, or mashed potatoes

 Gather the ingredients.